Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/modules/cluster/README.md

 # Text Cluster (cluster)

 Module `cluster` implemented for clustering text document into similar clusters.
-This module accepts input as list of raw text documents and will produce cluster labels for each text documents.
+This is a example program to cluster documents with jaseci `cluster` module.
+We will use input as list of raw text documents and will produce cluster labels for each text documents.

 # **Walk through**

 ## **1. Import text cluster (`cluster`) module in jac**
-1. For executing jaseci Open terminal and run follow command.
+1. For executing jaseci open terminal and run following command.
     ```
     jsctl -m
     ```
-2. Load `cluster` module in jac command
+2. Load `cluster` module in jac shell session
     ```
     actions load module jaseci_ai_kit.cluster
     ```
-3. Load `use_enc` module in jac command
+3. Load `use_enc` module in jac shell session
    ```
    actions load module jaseci_ai_kit.use_enc
    ```